 This seasonal vegetable dish was developed in partnership with Food52.
-The recipe uses a fresh, crunchy umami topping to make roasted vegetables lighter and brighter, with more pronounced flavor.
+The recipe uses fresh, crunchy umami toppings to make roasted vegetables lighter and brighter with more pronounced flavor.
 By adding just a little MSG to the topping, the natural flavor of each ingredient is more distinct and works to create a perfectly balanced result.
 The key is using one part MSG to two parts salt, which reduces the overall sodium in the dish while adding synergy and savor.

 - Root vegetables for roasting (such as carrots, parsnips, potatoes, beets, squash), scrubbed

-- 2 tablespoons finely chopped shallot (about 1/2 shallot)
+- 2 tbsp finely chopped shallot (about 1/2 shallot)

-- 2 tablespoons lemon zest (from about 1 lemon)
+- 2 tbsp lemon zest (from about 1 lemon)

 - ¼ cup pepitas

-- 2 tablespoons red quinoa (or millet or sesame seeds)
+- 2 tbsp red quinoa (or millet or sesame seeds)